chaosmail/chaosmail.github.com/about.md

 permalink: /about/
 ---

+* Christoph Körner

 * passionate Software Engineer, Entrepreneur and Web Enthusiast, who loves Linux, Python, Latex, Open Source, the Web, Music and his girlfriend

-* CTO of the Swiss startup company [GESIM][http://gesim.ch] where we developed simulations to increase utilization (thus decrease costs and CO2-emissions) of big buildings such as universities, schools and office building
+* CTO of the Swiss startup company [GESIM](http://gesim.ch) where we developed simulations to increase utilization (thus decrease costs and CO2-emissions) of big buildings such as universities, schools and office building

 * author of the book "Interactive data visualizations with AngularJS and D3" published by PacktPub